farmjenny/Farm_Jenny_Installer/README.md

 ## What this script does:
 1. If your device includes a cellular modem, it installs the PPP dialer and configures the scripts (called "chatscripts") that the dialer uses to "talk" to the specific cellular modem.
 If your carrier requires certain credentials to connect, these are inserted at the right places.
 2. If your device is a Raspberry Pi HAT, it installs the Farm Jenny HAT Library, which allows you to interact with the device through a simpler API.
+3. If your device can act as a Thread Border Router, it installes the OpenThread Border Router